-- a.
-Total LTSS spending during the reporting year - b.
-Total HCBS spending during the reporting year - c.
-Average state per capita LTSS spending during the reporting year - d.
-HCBS spending as a percentage of total LTSS spending

-3. Grievances and appeals:

-- a.
-Number of enrollee complaints and grievances filing during the quarter reporting period, by type; - b.
-Number of enrollee appeals filed during the reporting quarter, by type; - c.
-Number of provider grievances filed during the reporting quarter, by type; - d.
-Number of provider appeals filed during the reporting quarter, by type; - e.
-Percent of enrollee complaints and grievances filed during the quarter that are resolved within the state-established timeframe; - f.
-Percent of enrollee appeals filed during the quarter that are resolved within the state-established timeframe; - g.
-Summary of Provider inquiries DMAHS has submitted to the MCO for resolution on behalf of the LTSS providers.

-4. Use of LTSS:

-- a.
-Percent of new enrollees with encounters for any LTSS within 120 calendar days of enrollment in the MLTSS program; - b.
-Percent of care assessments during the quarter that are conducted within the stateestablished timeframe; - c.
-Percent of LTSS in the service plan that are delivered according to service plan.
+- i.
+Enrollment Information: - 1) Number of individuals enrolled in MLTSS during the quarter reporting period broken down by program, institution type, or HCBS; - 2) Number of individuals new enrolled in MLTSS (new entrants only) during the quarter reporting period; - 3) Number of individuals disenrolled from MLTSS during the quarter reporting period; - 4) Number of FFS and MCO beneficiaries in each county the capacity of each county. - ii.
+Costs - 1) Total LTSS spending during the reporting year - 2) Total HCBS spending during the reporting year - 3) Average state per capita LTSS spending during the reporting year - 4) HCBS spending as a percentage of total LTSS spending - iii.
+Grievances and appeals: - 1) Number of enrollee complaints and grievances filing during the quarter reporting period, by type; - 2) Number of enrollee appeals filed during the reporting quarter, by type; - 3) Number of provider grievances filed during the reporting quarter, by type; - 4) Number of provider appeals filed during the reporting quarter, by type; - 5) Percent of enrollee complaints and grievances filed during the quarter that are resolved within the state-established timeframe; - 6) Percent of enrollee appeals filed during the quarter that are resolved within the state-established timeframe - 7) Summary of Provider inquiries DMAHS has submitted to the MCO for resolution on behalf of the LTSS providers. - iv.
+Use of LTSS: - 1) Percent of new enrollees with encounters for any LTSS within 120 calendar days of enrollment in the MLTSS program; - 2) Percent of care assessments during the quarter that are conducted within the state-established timeframe;

-5. Transitions from FFS to MLTSS:

-- a.
-Among people who received at least one personal care visit covered under feefor-service during the quarter prior to enrolling in MLTSS, the percentage who receive at least one personal care visit from the same provider they used in FFS during the quarter following MLTSS enrollment; - b.
-Among providers who provided at least one LTSS under fee-for-service during the quarter prior to MLTSS implementation, the percentage who delivered at least one LTSS under managed care in the quarter follow MLTSS implementation, by type.
+- 3) Percent of LTSS in the service plan that are delivered according to service plan. - v.
+Transitions from FFS to MLTSS: - Among people who received at least one personal care visit covered under fee-for-service during the quarter prior to enrolling in MLTSS, the percentage who receive at least one personal care visit from the same provider they used in FFS during the quarter following MLTSS enrollment; - 2) Among providers who provided at least one LTSS under fee-for-service during the quarter prior to MLTSS implementation, the percentage who delivered at least one LTSS under managed care in the quarter follow MLTSS implementation, by type.

-6. Quality assurance/monitoring activities.
+vi.
+Quality assurance/monitoring activities.